|

 SOAKING UP STORIES ABOUT THE BOAS, GOATS, SHARKS

-Many afternoons Larry would enjoy just sitting around the dock shack just
+AND IGUANAS Many afternoons Larry would enjoy just sitting around the dock shack just

 soaking up the stories these characters told but he especially like talking to